spencertipping/canard/bin/canard.md

     488b o107f8 4883 o357 08                      # pop (. [f] buf) -> %rax
     4889 o104o371d8                               # %rax -> buf
     c3                                            # return

+# Symbol generator

+This is the last definition required to have a working interpreter.
+This function returns a self-modifying resolver for the symbols parsed by the reader (or any other symbol, for that matter).
+Specifically, the function initially closes over the symbol.
+When invoked for the first time, it uses the global symbol table to resolve the symbol and rewrites itself to immediately jump to the right place.

+The original design involved rewriting the caller, which is both awesome and horribly erroneous.
+It's awesome because it saves a jump and ends up being as fast as a static compiler once all of the symbols have been resolved.
+However, it is fraught with peril and will fail in several fairly common scenarios:

+    1. If any tail call is made to the caller-rewriting code, the wrong caller will be rewritten.
+This will cause unpredictable and erroneous results, and the error will be nearly impossible to debug because the rewritten caller is indistinguishable from any other invocation site.
+    2. It will alter the structure of lists after read-time, and potentially in a way that makes them impossible to reconstruct after the fact.
+       (Specifically, if two symbols have the same definition.)
+Further, this transformation will happen only once the lists are executed, not at read-time.

+Because of this, the bootstrap interpreter uses the more conservative callee-rewrite strategy.

+## Callee-rewriting function

+Initially, the function needs to behave as a resolver.
+To do this, it needs to maintain a pointer to the symbol, invoke the symbol table, rewrite itself, and then jump into the result.
+The code looks like this:

+    48b8 xxxxxxxx xxxxxxxx 48ab         <- push symbol pointer
+    e8 (relative address of @>)         <- push symbol table
+    e8 (relative address of .)          <- resolve symbol
+    488b o117f8                         <- %rcx = resolved
+    488b o331                           <- %rbx = resolved (we use this later)
+    48b8 yyyyyyyy yyyyyyyy              <- %rax = hard-coded address to rewrite 482b o310                           <- resolved -= code address
+    4883 o301 05                        <- resolved += 5 (size of instruction)
+    c6   o000 e9                        <- write e9 jump opcode
+    89   o10101                         <- write relative jump address
+    ff   o343                           <- jump to resolved address

+This is clearly a lot of work to generate, not to mention the fact that it takes up a lot of space.
+Better is to use closure variables and reuse the common logic by factoring it into a separate function.

+    ::/$<@_rewriter
+    e8:4[L:/@> - :>]                      # get symbol table
+    e8:4[L:/.  - :>]                      # resolve symbol
+    488b o107f8                           # %rax = resolved
+    59                                    # %rcx = calling continuation
+    4883 o351 0c                          # calling entry point
+    482b o301                             # resolved -= calling address
+    4883 o300 05                          # adjust for jmp instruction size
+    c6   o001 e9                          # write jmp opcode
+    89   o10101                           # write jmp displacement
+    ff   o341                             # jump back to calling entry point

+This interfaces with symbol closures, each of which looks like this:

+    48b8 xxxxxxxx xxxxxxxx 48ab e8 (relative address of /$<@_rewriter)

+Notice that we don't encode the self-address here.
+The reason is that we can get it from the call stack for free; in doing so, we also consume the extra address generated by the closure's e8.
+In the end this whole operation will reduce to an expensive tail call on the first invocation, and a cheap tail call on subsequent ones.

+## Closure generator

+This function just generates the symbol closures described above.
+Each closure is 17 bytes long.

+    ::/$<@
+    488b o107f8                           # symbol pointer -> %rax
+    488b o316                             # %rsi -> displacement base (%rcx)
+    4883 o356 11                          # allocate 17 bytes on the heap
+    66c7 o006 48b8                        # encode 48b8 instruction
+    c7   o10609 0048abe8                  # encode 48ab and e8 instructions
+    4889 o10602                           # write symbol pointer (for 48b8)
+    b8:4[Lb:/$<@_rewriter]                # load absolute address of rewriter 482b o310                             # compute displacement
+    89   o1160d                           # write displacement
+    488b o306 48ab c3                     # return closure

     ::bootstrap_end